 Learn how to edit your photos

-If you’re ready to learn how to edit your own photos, we’ve put together a handy collection of Photoshop tutorials.
-Here are a few we recommend you get started with:
+If you’re ready to learn how to edit your own photos, check out this handy collection of Photoshop tutorials.
+Here are a few to get started with:

 - Fundamental Photo-Editing Checklist: 11 Steps to Perfect Product Photos